Hybrid Smoothing for Anomaly Detection in Time Series

 \section{Cycle Separation}

-The headloss data from Denver Water were not reported as individual cycles, so the first step in the analysis process was separating the cycles.
-There are a couple approaches to separating the headloss data into individual cycles that can be used.
-Ideally, headloss data is accompanied by a measurement of whether the filter is on or off which makes the separation process simple.
-If however the on/off information is not present, then cycles can be separated by passing a mathematical filter over the data and analyzing the inner products of the data and the filter.
+The headloss data from UWTF were not reported as individual cycles, so the first step in the analysis process was separating the cycles.
+There are some approaches to separating the headloss data into individual cycles that can be used.
+Ideally, headloss data are accompanied by a measurement of whether the filter is on or off, which makes the separation process simple.
+If the on/off information is not present, then cycles can be separated using a filtering operation on the data.
 The one used in this paper can be seen in Figure \ref{filter}.
-Once the inner products of the filter and date are computed at each point in the cycle, these values can be combined in various ways to identify the start and end points of the cycles as seen in the figure.
-The start and end points identified using this filter approach are a near perfect match of the on/off data reported by Denver Water, however for a number of cycles the on/off data was found to be inaccurate and the filter approach did a better job of finding the correct start and end times.
+Once the inner products of the filter and data are computed at each point in the cycle, these values can be combined in various ways to identify the start and end points of the cycles as seen in the figure.
+The start and end points identified using this approach are a near perfect match of the on/off data reported by UWTF; however, for a number of cycles, the on/off data was found to be inaccurate and needed to be corrected.

-Once the cycles were separated, a decision was made to eliminate the warm up and cool down phases of each cycle and preserve only the running phase because all of the anomalous events occur in this phase.
-This further trimming of the data was achieved by finding the first differences in the data and removing the sections on the ends of each cycle associated with the largest absolute differences since the most extreme changes in headloss occur in the warm up and cool down phases.